 The museum offers a variety of free educational and outreach programs throughout the year for visitors of all ages.
 Programs encourage and enable visitors to create their own greeting cards, discover the art of letter writing, explore the hobby of stamp collecting, participate in heritage hunts and more.

-“Postmark,” the museum’s official e-newsletter, is published monthly.
+“Postmark,” the museum’s official e-newsletter, is published quarterly.
 Exhibition catalogs, educational materials, museum brochures and a three-month calendar of events are published throughout the year.

 About the Museum

 The National Philatelic Collection was established at the Smithsonian in 1886 with the donation of a sheet of 10-cent Confederate postage stamps.
 Gifts from individuals and foreign government agencies and occasional purchases have increased the collection to today’s total of nearly 6 million items.